handiko/Markov-Chain-UpDown-Day/README.md

 In this example, the "elements" can be thought of as a sequence of trading days, each with two possible states: U (up) and D (down) days.
 A standard first-order Markov chain would model the probability of the next day (U or D) based solely on the current state.
 For example:

-* $P_{\text{next day is} U | \text{current day is}U}$

-    P(next state is U | current state is U)

-    P(next state is D | current state is D)
+* $P_{U \to U}$: The probability of an Up day being followed by an Up day.
+* $P_{U \to D}$: The probability of an Up day being followed by a Down day.
+* $P_{D \to U}$: The probability of a Down day being followed by an Up day.
+* $P_{D \to D}$: The probability of a Down day being followed by a Down day.

-However, a second-order Markov chain, as you've described, considers the two previous states to determine the probability of the next one.
+However, a second-order Markov chain considers the two previous days to determine the probability of the next one.
 The "states" of this system aren't just U or D; they are pairs of consecutive states, such as UU, UD, DU, and DD.

-Transition Probabilities in a Higher-Order Chain
+### Transition Probabilities in a Higher-Order Chain

 The core of a Markov chain is its transition probability matrix, which contains the probabilities of moving from one state to another.
-In your second-order example, the transitions are based on the two-state history.
+In this example, the transitions are based on the two-state history.
 The transition probabilities would look like this:

-    P(next state is U | history is UU): The probability that the next element is U, given that the last two elements were U and U.

-    P(next state is D | history is UU): The probability that the next element is D, given the last two were U and U.

-    P(next state is U | history is UD): The probability that the next element is U, given the last two were U and D.

-    P(next state is D | history is UD): The probability that the next element is D, given the last two were U and D.

-    And so on for histories DU and DD.
+* $P_{UU \to U}$: The probability of two Up days being followed by an Up day.
+* $P_{UU \to D}$: The probability of two Up days being followed by a Down day.
+* $P_{UD \to U}$: The probability of an Up day and then a Down day, being followed by an Up day.
+* $P_{UD \to D}$: The probability of an Up day and then a Down day being followed by a Down day.
+* $P_{DU \to U}$: The probability of a Down day then an Up day, being followed by an Up day.
+* $P_{DU \to D}$: The probability of a Down day then an Up day, being followed by a Down day.
+* $P_{DD \to U}$: The probability of two Down days being followed by an Up day.
+* $P_{DD \to D}$: The probability of two Down days being followed by a Down day.

 The sum of probabilities for each history must equal 1.
-For example, P(next is U | UU) + P(next is D | UU) = 1.
+For example, $P_{UU \to U} + P_{UU \to D} = 1$

 This approach is powerful because it can model more nuanced behaviors.
-For instance, the probability of the next element being U might be very different if the previous history was UU compared to UD.
-A first-order chain would miss this distinction, treating both histories simply as "the current state is U."
+For instance, the probability of the next day being an Up day might be very different if the previous history was UU compared to UD.
+A first-order chain would miss this distinction, treating both histories simply as "the current day is U."

 Simple Example: A Walk Through